Tsung-Dao Lee: Family

-Lee has four brothers and one sister.
-Educator Robert C.T.
-Lee is one of T. D.'s brothers.
+Lee had four brothers and one sister.
+Educator Robert C. T. Lee was one of T. D.'s brothers.
 Lee's mother Chang and brother Robert C. T. moved to Taiwan in the 1950s.

 Early life

 Lee received his secondary education in Shanghai (High School Affiliated to Soochow University, 東吳大學附屬中學) and Jiangxi (Jiangxi Joint High School, 江西聯合中學).
 Due to the Second Sino-Japanese war, Lee's high school education was interrupted, thus he did not obtain his secondary diploma.
-Nevertheless, in 1943, Lee directly applied to and was admitted by the National Che Kiang University (now Zhejiang University).
+Nevertheless, in 1943, Lee directly applied to and was admitted by the National Chekiang University (now Zhejiang University).
 Initially, Lee registered as a student in the Department of Chemical Engineering.
 Very quickly, Lee's talent was discovered and his interest in physics grew rapidly.
 Several physics professors, including Shu Xingbei and Wang Ganchang, largely guided Lee, and he soon transferred into the Department of Physics of National Che Kiang University, where he studied in 1943–1944.

 However, again disrupted by a further Japanese invasion, Lee continued at the National Southwestern Associated University in Kunming the next year in 1945, where he studied with Professor Wu Ta-You.

-Life and research in US
+Life and research in the U.S.

-Professor Wu nominated Lee for a Chinese government fellowship for graduate study in the US.
+Professor Wu nominated Lee for a Chinese government fellowship for graduate study in the United States.
 In 1946, Lee went to the University of Chicago and was selected by Professor Enrico Fermi to become his PhD student.
-Lee received his Ph.D. under Fermi in 1950 for his research work Hydrogen Content of White Dwarf Stars.
+Lee received his PhD under Fermi in 1950 for his research work Hydrogen Content of White Dwarf Stars.
 Lee served as research associate and lecturer in physics at the University of California at Berkeley from 1950 to 1951.

 In 1953, Lee joined Columbia University, where he remained until retirement.
 His first work at Columbia was on a solvable model of quantum field theory better known as the Lee model.
 Soon, his focus turned to particle physics and the developing puzzle of K meson decays.
 Lee realized in early 1956 that the key to the puzzle was parity non-conservation.
-At Lee's suggestion, the first experimental test was on hyperion decay by the Steinberger group.
+At Lee's suggestion, the first experimental test was on hyperon decay by the Steinberger group.
 At that time, the experimental result gave only an indication of a 2 standard deviation effect of possible parity violation.
 Encouraged by this feasibility study, Lee made a systematic study of possible Time reversal (T), Parity (P), Charge Conjugation (C), and CP violations in weak interactions with collaborators, including C. N. Yang.
 After the definitive experimental confirmation by Chien-Shiung Wu and her assistants that showed that parity was not conserved, Lee and Yang were awarded the 1957 Nobel Prize in Physics.
-Unfortunately Wu was not awarded the Nobel prize, which is considered one of the largest controversies in Nobel committee history.
+Wu was not awarded the Nobel prize, which is considered a notable controversy in Nobel committee history.